miamiww/VJmachine/README.md

 * style.css is for everything

 views:
-* controller.html is for http://visualmode.space/controller
+* controller.html is for https://visualmode.space/controller

-* visualmode.html is for http://visualmode.space/visualmode which is where the visuals are
+* visualmode.html is for https://visualmode.space/visualmode

-* index.html is for http://visualmode.space and is just a rough splash page at this point but we could link to it as credits or a project description
+* index.html is for https://visualmode.space